samueldmq/samueldmq-old-website/_posts/2017-03-08-the-next-step.markdown

 </p>

 <p align="justify">
-Besides being a team full of awesome people, the DPS is a place where good values are cultivated: collaboration, proactiveness, trust, transparency, hardwork, etc. These I will for sure carry for the rest of my life.
-I am lucky to have had the change to be part of this team.
+Besides being a team full of awesome people, it is a place where good values are cultivated: collaboration, proactiveness, trust, transparency, hardwork, etc. These I will for sure carry for the rest of my life.
+I am lucky to have had the chance to be part of this team.
 </p>

 <p align="justify">